 A Social Media Agency With a Unique Pedigree

-Our history involves $45 billion in capital markets experience.
+Our background involves $45 billion in capital markets experience.
 This makes us Canada’s leading social media consultants for professional service firms.

-If you are an investment advisor, law firm, insurance broker, hedge fund, quantitive trading operation, or any other firm that is regulated or abides by a communication code of ethics, we are represent one of the best equipped and most experienced social media agencies in Canada.
+If you are a fintech company, law firm, insurance broker, hedge fund, quantitive trading operation, or any other firm that is regulated or abides by a communication code of ethics, we are represent one of the best equipped and most experienced social media agencies in Canada.

-As things happen in real time, our understanding and vast experience with disclosure laws, pitfalls, threats and opportunities are a vital asset.
+As things happen in real time, our understanding and vast experience with disclosure laws, strategic communications, and social media are a vital asset.

 Public Company Social Media is Too Important to Risk

 Public company communications requires planning and a track record of experience.
-Sky Alphabet Social Media delivers all of these and much more.
+Sky Alphabet Social Media delivers both in spades.
 As leading Canadian social media consultants, we ensure that stakeholders and target audiences are engaged with content and communications consistent with the needs of the most skeptical of public company critics: the legal and compliance team.
 This means we adhere and comply with strict communication standards and procedures at all times.

 At a minimum, the social media managers who manage the creation and dissemination of public company communications over social media have an investor relations or corporate communications background of no less than five years.

 (article continues below ⇩)

 With social media becoming mandatory for the liquidity of public companies (an increasing number of people now get their news on a social media platform), more TSX-listed companies in the Canadian resource, energy, financial services and technology sectors are relying on social media to strengthen liquidity, education and awareness.